-The sudo in Linux allows a user to run a command with elevated privileges.
+Sudo in Linux allows a user to run a command with elevated privileges.
 For instance, a hotel has different keys for different rooms.
-If you are a guest, you will only have the key to your own room.
+If you are a guest, you will only have the key to your room.
 But what if you want to access a restricted area?
 You need to get the key from the hotel manager as he has access to all the rooms.
 And by doing so, you are giving yourself some privileges of the hotel manager.
 This is what sudo does.
-In this article, I will explain sudo with some practical examples.
+It allows regular users to run certain commands and programs with the privileges of a “root” user.

-What is Sudo in Linux
+What is “sudo” in Linux?

 The sudo command in Linux is used to grant root privileges.
 Its syntax goes like the following: